 - Tom and Jerry: Spike the bulldog once threatened to skin Tom alive if Tom ever bothered Tyke again.
 At the end of the story, Tom was wearing a Bankruptcy Barrel while Spike, Tyke and Jerry were sleeping on a rug made of his skin.

 - In an episode of The Smurfs, the Trokkle King has an advisor, who he never listens to.
 When the advisor gets upset and complains that there's no point in a king even having an advisor if he never listens to advice, the king thinks that makes sense — and fires the advisor.
 Realizing he made things worse, the advisor fools the king into abdicating his throne to Brainy Smurf...
 But Brainy not only won't listen to his advice, he won't listen to anyone, so now all the trokkles decide to overthrow him.
 When the original Trokkle King finds out about this, he gets frightened and warns the other smurfs, because he knows that when the trokkles overthrow a king, they throw him over a cliff, literally.

 - In The Adventures of Jimmy Neutron: Boy Genius episode "The Retroville 9", during Jimmy's team's rematch against Butch's team Butch threatens that if Jimmy hits the next ball he'll eat his hat.
 After Jimmy hits the ball he does exactly that, saying that it's actually not bad.

 - In a similar vein to the above, in The Simpsons episode "Ned 'N Edna's Blend" when Flanders and Mrs. Krabappel reveal that they're married, Bart reminds Homer that he said if Flanders ever remarried he'd eat his hat.
-His hat, in this case, was the Crown of Thorns he was wearing as Jesus in a play, but fortunately for him it's made out of licorice.
+His hat, in this case, was the Crown of Thorns he was wearing as Jesus in a play, (long story) but fortunately for him it's made out of licorice.